 Honoring Juneteenth is something that I don’t take for granted.
 I continue to stay committed in supporting the Black community by sharing as much information and resources I can on my blog and other platforms so that we can all be the best allies we can be.

-Tolerance.org explains that this celebration marks a day in 1865 when enslaved Texans learned they’d be free—two months after Robert E. Lee surrendered and ended the Civil War and two and a half years after President Abraham Lincoln issued the Emancipation Proclamation.
+This celebration marks a day in 1865 when enslaved Texans learned they’d be free—two months after Robert E. Lee surrendered and ended the Civil War and two and a half years after President Abraham Lincoln issued the Emancipation Proclamation.
 Initially a uniquely Texan observance, Juneteenth has now been recognized in some form in every corner of the country.

 Lessons about Juneteenth need to recognize the challenges those who fight injustice have always faced, but they shouldn’t be marked only by the tragedy of enslavement.
 Students, particularly Black students, can find empowerment in the jubilant celebrations of culture, activism, and the humanity of a people.